 Nothing can be processed until all signed and completed paperwork is received by us, along with all checks.

 If you have any questions about LS-1 contracts, please see the LS-1 support page.
-The postal address for sending all checks and forms is: Karen Fisher, attention: LS-1 contracts, Local 802, 322 West 48th Street, New York, NY 10036.
+The postal address for sending all checks and forms is: Andy Schwartz, attention: LS-1 contracts, Local 802, 322 West 48th Street, New York, NY 10036.